-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the en d of the course, the student will be able to: :109 CLO1 Demonstrate effective presentation skills in academic settings.
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the en d of the course, the student will be able to: en.
+CLO1 Demonstrate effective presentation skills in academic settings.
 A3 PLO10 CLO2 Comprehend explicit and implicit information through reading and listening strategies.
 C2 PLO10 CLO3 Compose drafts of various academic genres using writing processes and strategies.
-C6 PLO10 ecomme nded by: Approved by: (Chairperson/Date) (Dean/Date)
+C6 PLO10 S (if any): Kalaci. ecomme nded by:(Chairperson/Date) Approved by: (Dean/Date)

-NED University of Engineering and Technology Department of Electrical Engineering Program: BE(Electrical)
+Department of Electrical Engineering Program: BE(Electrical)